-Q: I’m paranoid of losing lesson plans, report card comments, and other school work.
-I back up, but is that enough?
+Q: I’m paranoid about losing lesson plans, report card comments, and other school work.
+I backup, but is that enough?

 A: Truth, I am the most paranoid person I know about technology.
-I have an external hard drive for back up, Carbonite in the cloud, a 128-gig flash drive for my ‘important’ stuff (which turns out to be everything), and still I worry.
+For backup, I have an external hard drive, Acronis, a 512-gig flash drive for ‘important’ stuff (which turns out to be everything), and still I worry.

-Here’s what else I do: Every time I work on a document I just can’t afford to lose (again, that’s pretty much everything), I email it to myself.
-If you’re using MS Office, that’s a snap.
+Here’s my additional five-second backup: Every time I work on a document I just can’t afford to lose (again, that’s pretty much everything), I email it to myself.
+In MS Office, that’s a snap (see Tech Tip #61).
 Other programs–just drag and drop the file into the email message.
 I set up a file on my email program called ‘Backups’.
 I store the email in there and it waits until I’m tearing my hair out.
 I’ve never had to go there, but it feels good knowing it’s available.

 Jacqui Murray has been teaching K-18 technology for 30 years.
 She is the editor/author of over a hundred tech ed resources including a K-12 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum.
 She is an adjunct professor in tech ed, Master Teacher, webmaster for four blogs, an Amazon Vine Voice, CSTA presentation reviewer, freelance journalist on tech ed topics, contributor to NEA Today, and author of the tech thrillers, To Hunt a Sub and Twenty-four Days.
 You can find her resources at Structured Learning.